PRP in Richmond VA

 Growth factors in platelet rich plasma signal the body to produce new collagen growth.
 Skin that is treated is rejuvenated and takes on a youthful glow.
 Fine lines and wrinkles get smoother, freckles and blemishes improve and there are noticeable improvements in tone and texture.
 The benefits of PRP are natural and long-lasting.

 How is the PRP Procedure Performed?

-First, topical numbing cream is placed onto the skin of the face and allowed to work for about 30 minutes.
-During this time, Dr Shaw prepares the PRP to be used.
+First, a topical numbing cream is placed onto the skin of the face and allowed to work for about 30 minutes.
+During this time, Dr. Shaw prepares the PRP to be used.
 A small amount of blood is drawn from your arm and placed into a test tube.
 This is similar to the amount of blood you would give for routine labwork.
-Dr Shaw then uses a centrifuge to spin the whole blood and separate it into the different cell layers.
+Dr. Shaw then uses a centrifuge to spin the whole blood and separate it into the different cell layers.
 The platelets are then separated from the rest of the blood cells and are prepared for use under sterile conditions.

 Your face is then thoroughly cleansed and prepped to aseptic (no germs) condition.
 The PRP is then placed onto the face and a micro needling procedure performed.
-The micro needling makes very small controlled injury to the tissue, and provides a channel for the PRP to travel into the dermis of the skin.
-The action of the pen acts as its own collagen stimulator, and works synergistically with PRP.
+The micro needling makes a very small controlled injury to the tissue, which provides a channel for the PRP to travel into the dermis of the skin.
+The action of the pen acts as its own collagen stimulator and works synergistically with PRP.
 Once in the skin, the platelets release their growth factors and new, healthy tissue begins to replace older, dull wrinkled skin.